HistoricEngland/H.API/DataSubmissionOptions.md

 #### Verify Submission:
 +	Check the HE Heritage Gateway API response for confirmation of the successful submission.
-+

 ## 2.External API Harvesting

 External API Harvesting, operates as an automated retrieval process, with HE pulling data providers’ HGR compliant records at scheduled intervals.
 This method requires the data provider to give HE access to an API with an endpoint that EH can call and which will return HGR compliant JSON records on an agreed schedule.
 If you have such an API available already then all you need to do is provide us with the details.

 ### External API Harvesting Steps:

-#### Provide API details
+#### Register
-+ Contact HE’s Heritage Gateway support team via heritagegateway@HistoricEngland.org.uk to provide URL of the API endpoint and the frequency of data gathering.
++	Follow the [Joining Instructions](JoiningInstructions.md), register to submit data to the Heritage Gateway, select the External API Harvesting data submission method and provide the URL of the API endpoint and the user name and password needed by HE to access this.

 #### Prepare Your Data
 + Ensure your data structure aligns with the [schema](HGRSchemaDocumentation.md).